+Are you thinking about visiting Iceland for Christmas?
 The time, when everybody puts decorating lights into their windows and Christmas light strings outside of their houses, is here.
 The brightness of lights everywhere is the first hint of Christmas in Iceland.
 Every country has its history and traditions.
 But have you ever wondered how it is in Iceland?
-Why has Iceland 13 Santa Clauses?
-Why people eat that strongly scented smoked lamb meat called hangikjöt on December 25th or why you always have to get something new to wear for Christmas?
+Why does Iceland have 13 Santa Clauses?
+Why do people eat that strongly scented smoked lamb meat called hangikjöt on December 25th or why do you always have to get something new to wear for Christmas?

-Today, we don't know them as some monsters from the mountains anymore, but as friendly lads that bring small gifts to good children.
+Today, we don't know them as monsters from the mountains anymore, but as friendly lads that bring small gifts to good children.
 Although people still talk about Yule lads with bad manners and use them to help to get children to behave, they now have more fun and funny side to them.
-They also got a more human look to themselves then troll-look wear wool knitted sweaters and sheep fur over their shoulders.
-Before Christmas, they are said to come down from the mountains, and kids put their best shoe into the window every evening starting on December 12th.
+They also got a more human look to themselves than troll-look wear wool knitted sweaters and sheep fur over their shoulders.
+Before Christmas, they are said to come down from the mountains, and kids put their best shoes into the window every evening starting on December 12th.
 For each night a Jólasveinn comes to town one by one until December 24th bringing small surprises.
-If the children were good, they would get some treats, small gifts or fruits in their shoe, if not, the Yule lads punish them by putting raw potatoes instead.
+If the children were good, they would get some treats, small gifts, or fruits in their shoes, if not, the Yule lads punish them by putting raw potatoes instead.

-We can't forget to mention their monther Grýla, her second husband Leppalúði and Grýla's cat Jólakötturinn – the Christmas cat.
-Grýla is a super tall and scary troll woman whose role is to help parents intimidate their bad behaving kids by telling them that Grýla will come, abduct them and eat them no matter what if they are not going to be good.
+We can't forget to mention their mother Grýla, her second husband Leppalúði, and Grýla's cat Jólakötturinn – the Christmas cat.
+Grýla is a super tall and scary troll woman whose role is to help parents intimidate their bad-behaving kids by telling them that Grýla will come, abduct them and eat them no matter what if they are not going to be good.
 Her husband Leppalúði is a little bit younger than she is, but he is that lazy sheep in the family and most of the time only stays at home.

-Joy, family, and food, never enough of good food.
+Joy, family, and food, never enough good food.

-When it comes to something sweet, cookies or "jólasmákökur" are a must and most popular are the gingerbread cookies.
-Icelanders don't drink much alcohol during the Christmas holidays, but what they do drink much of "Christmas Ale" – a mix of Malt and the popular Icelandic drink Appelsín (something like orange Fanta but much tastier).
+When it comes to something sweet, cookies or "jólasmákökur" are a must, and the most popular are the gingerbread cookies.
+Icelanders don't drink much alcohol during the Christmas holidays, but what they do is drink much of "Christmas Ale" – a mix of Malt and the popular Icelandic drink Appelsín (something like orange Fanta but much tastier).

-Let's sing some Christmas songs, if not watching Christmas movies.
+Let's sing some Christmas songs, if not watch Christmas movies.

 What would Christmas be without songs and movies?
 No Christmas.
-And so listen, play, sing, watch and chill, basically get enough of them to last your next 11 months.
-In the radio, at home, in restaurants and coffee shops, Christmas songs will be ringing in your ears from every side.
+And so listen, play, sing, watch, and chill, basically get enough of them to last your next 11 months.
+On the radio, at home, in restaurants and coffee shops, Christmas songs will be ringing in your ears from every side.
 Just a few of the top Icelandic Christmas songs are:

 Sniglabandið - Jólahjól (Christmas bicycle), Egill Ólafsson - Hátíð í bæ (Festival in the city), Sigga Beinteins - Nei, Nei, ekki um jólin (No, no, not at the Christmas) and many more.
-We recommend to give them a try and listen to a little bit of Icelandic :-)
+We recommend giving them a try and listening to a little bit of Icelandic :-)

 Jóladagar - days around Christmas when everything becomes calm and quiet.